 Please note all UMC Hearings are 10 minutes or less and are non-evidentiary in nature (except for Final Dissolution of Marriage Hearings that are fully settled).
-As for Special Set hearings, they are evidentiary in nature and hearing dates; time; and length of hearing required for both sides must be cleared with opposing counsel, noting same on your Notice of Hearing.
+As for Special Set hearings, they are evidentiary in nature; hearing date, time, and length are required to be agreed upon by all counsel, noting it on your Notice of Hearing.
 Please provide via e-mail the Notice of Hearing to firstname.lastname@example.org at least one (1) week prior to the hearing date or your hearing time will be given away.
 A hard copy of the proposed order should be brought with you to the hearing or e-mailed to the JA prior to the hearing date.
 Please provide all e-mail addresses if available so that any Orders/Final Judgments can be provided to all parties.
 Should you not have an e-mail address please provide self-addressed stamped envelopes to the Court the day of your hearing.

 Notice of Trial

 When your case is ready for trial, please provide my office with a Notice for Trial indicating the time requested for trial and your case will be scheduled on the next available Trial Date.
 The parties will be restricted to the time requested.
 No trial will be continued to a new date in the future if it does not conclude in the time requested.
 Except under extraordinary unforeseen circumstances, if the trial does not conclude in the time requested, a mistrial will be declared and an entirely new trial will be re-scheduled.